kswedberg/jquery-expander/readme.md

 normalizeWhitespace: true,

 // whether to count and display the number of words inside the collapsed text
 // This will either allow or prevent the word count
 // (and thus the configurable wordCountText) from showing.
 showWordCount: false,

+// text to include between summary and detail.
+Default ' ' prevents appearance of
+// collapsing two words into one.
+// Was hard-coded in script; now exposed as an option to fix issue #106.
+detailPrefix: ' ',

 // what to display around the counted number of words, set to '{{count}}' to show only the number
 wordCountText: ' ({{count}} words)',